JuliaPackaging/CMakeWrapper.jl/README.md

     julia> Pkg.build("CMakeWrapper")

+Note: For consistency, CMakeWrapper.jl will always download and use a binary release of CMake, regardless of what other versions you may have installed on your system.

 # Usage

 You can declare a `CMakeProcess` similarly to the way you would use the `Autotools` provider in BinDeps.jl.
 In your `deps/build.jl` file, this would look like: